bottomless-archive-project/library-of-alexandria/README.md

 ### Collecting

-Collecting is easier and cheaper than indexing the documents but doesn't provide the search capacity.
+Collecting is easier and cheaper than indexing the documents but doesn't provide any search capability.

 Memory requirements for collecting varies on your failure rate.
 If you have a lots of URLs that fail to download then storing those failures in the SQL database will require quite a lot of RAM.
 However if you have small failure rate then storing even 5-10 million of rows in SQL could be done from 8-10 GB of ram.